World Jewish Relief, under our former name The Central British Fund for German Jewry (CBF), were instrumental in making the Kindertransport happen.

 After the war, the MCCG was absorbed into the Jewish Refugee Committee who took care of any ongoing welfare needs of the Kindertransport children.

-World Jewish Relief has digitised our historic records from this period including thousands of individual case files for the children who came on the Kindertransport.
-The records detail the support we gave, from medical help to repairing shoes or providing cinema tickets, and outlines help provided with education, training and employment as well as ensuring the children received adequate religious education.
+World Jewish Relief has digitised our historic archives from this period including thousands of individual case files for the children.
+The Kindertransport records detail the support we gave, from medical help to repairing shoes or providing cinema tickets, and outlines help provided with education, training and employment as well as ensuring the children received adequate religious education.

 We are now returning case files to survivors and their families: